overington/dissertation-scattering-amplitudes/dissertation/chapters/70-spinor-helicity-formalism.md

 ## \(\vec{\rho} \to \vec{\rho}\cdot\vec{\sigma}\):

-We introduce here the new Spinor Helicity Fomalism that has the following properties:
+We introduce here the new Spinor Helicity formalism that has the following properties:

  - Makes simplicity manifest